DF-LLaVA: Unlocking MLLMs for Synthetic Image Detection via Knowledge Injection and Conflict-Driven Self-Reflection

 \subsection{Latent Knowledge Extraction}

-Recent studies \cite{jia-2024, Li-2024, ye-2025} indicate that, despite their strong abilities in textual explanation, large pretrained multimodal models struggle to identify AI-generated images or distinguish manipulated ones within a collection.
-FakeVLM\cite{DBLP:journals/corr/abs-2503-14905} explores extracting visual representations from the final layer of LLaVA and evaluates their effectiveness for image authenticity detection using a linear probe.
+Recent studies \cite{Jia-2024, Li-2024, ye-2025} indicate that, despite their strong abilities in textual explanation, large pretrained multimodal models struggle to identify AI-generated images or distinguish manipulated ones within a collection. \cite{DBLP:journals/corr/abs-2503-14905} explores extracting visual representations from the final layer of LLaVA and evaluates their effectiveness for image authenticity detection using a linear probe.
 The strategy achieves accuracy of roughly 70\%, suggesting the internal representations of large vision-language models inherently contain cues that differentiate real from synthetic images.
 Similarly, UnivFD \cite{ojha-2023} demonstrates that CLIP’s visual feature space exhibits strong discriminative ability, where simple classifiers such as a linear probe or k-nearest neighbor achieve over 90\% accuracy across synthetic images generated by diverse methods.
 These findings inspire us to speculate that, during the propagation of image features from the vision encoder through the language model layers, the necessary information required for authenticity verification tends to be lost.

 Therefore in this stage, our objective is to extract the latent discriminative knowledge embedded within the visual encoder and transfer it to the LLaVA itself, thereby achieving a win-win scenario of both high detection accuracy and improved interpretability.
 As shown in Fig.\ref{method}, given that LLaVA’s visual encoder is derived from CLIP, we train a binary classifier on CLIP-ViT's [CLS] token on the train set using BCE loss in the initial step, serving as a way to extract knowledge.

-Since the classifier achieves relatively high accuracy, we treat its probabilistic outputs as embedded knowledge from the visual encoder.
+Since the classifier achieves relatively high accuracy, we treat its probabilistic outputs as embedded knowledge from the vision encoder.
 Subsequently, we freeze the binary classifier and directly inject these predictions into the prompts.
-Consequently, we design a prompt P (e.g. “From Binary Classifier: The probability that this image is fake is 0.***.”) and use it to augment the entire training set.
+By injecting the classifier’s output in textual form, the auxiliary knowledge is introduced through the same interface as natural language reasoning, making it directly accessible to the LLM’s decision process.
+Consequently, we design a prompt template: \begin{small}